vanderbilt-data-science/PEFT/README.md

 ## Getting Started

-To access Gemma for this tutorial, you need a [HuggingFace](www.huggingface.co) account and a HuggingFace API Token with read-only permissions (In HF: Profile -> Settings -> Access Tokens).
+To access Gemma for this tutorial, you need a [HuggingFace](www.huggingface.co) account and a HuggingFace API Token with write permissions (In HF: Profile -> Settings -> Access Tokens).
 Additionally, you need to visit [Gemma's HuggingFace Space](https://huggingface.co/google/gemma-7b) and click the button to accept their terms of use.
 After accepting the terms, access should be immediately granted.

 ## Libraries